 “There is no need to remain in the darkness, because we have been told by Jesus that there is light—love, joy, peace, and home—in every kind and instance of suffering—light that can transform us into a perfect reflection of God’s unconditionally loving nature.
 If we want to overcome the darkness—to transform it into even greater light than we experienced before the darkness, we will have to be able to see the light in the darkness—and then follow it…”

-Robert Spitzer, S.J., Ph.D., is the former President of Gonzaga University.
-He is the founder and President of the Magis Center, dedicated to public education on the relationships among physics, philosophy, and faith.
-He is also the President of the Spitzer Center, which delivers culture-development curricula to companies and faith-based organizations.
+Fr.
+Robert J. Spitzer, S.J., Ph.D., is the former President of Gonzaga University.
+He is a philosopher, educator, author and founder and President of the Magis Center, an organization dedicated to education on the relationship among physics, philosophy, reason, and faith.
+He is Founder and President of the Spitzer Center which provides education on leadership and culture to Catholic organizations as well as ethical leadership to non-profit and for-profit organizations.
 Other books by Father Spitzer include: New Proofs for the Existence of God, Healing the Culture, Ten Universal Principles, Five Pillars of the Spiritual Life, and The Spirit of Leadership.

 “With heart and intellectual verve, Fr.
 Spitzer explores why a loving God allows—must allow—pain.
 More important, he shows how suffering can teach us compassion, shape our character for the better, bring us closer to God, and in fact can be, as counterintuitive as it may seem, the ground out of which a greater happiness grows.”